Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

-The comparison script also generates small temporary FITS cases for unequal and negative axis scales with a non-orthogonal `PC`, partial `PC` defaults, full and partial `CD` matrices, omitted `CDELT`, `PC`/`CD`/`CROTA` precedence, mixed angular units, and `CD` matrices on `CAR` and `CEA` surface maps.
+The comparison script also generates small temporary FITS cases for unequal and negative axis scales with a non-orthogonal `PC`, partial `PC` defaults, full and partial `CD` matrices, omitted `CDELT`, `PC`/`CD`/`CROTA` precedence, mixed angular units, unit-aware surface-map reference longitude, and `PC`/`CD` matrices on `CAR` and both explicitly unit-labelled and normalized missing-unit `CEA` surface maps.
 Each case is checked against Astropy as well as the Java metadata interpretation.
 A separate LASCO case asserts the existing JHV policy of suppressing the image WCS transform.

 One caveat remains for the `observer_distance` field when `DSUN_OBS` is absent: